cgeo/cgeo/README.md

 ### Prerequisites

-- [Android SDK](http://developer.android.com/sdk) (latest version) including Google APIs V23, Google repository and Android support repository.
+- [Android SDK](http://developer.android.com/sdk) (latest version) including Google APIs (at least) V26, Google repository and Android support repository.
 - If you use Microsoft Windows, [Google USB Driver](http://developer.android.com/sdk/win-usb.html) to install the application on the smartphone.
 - You need to provide several API keys for compiling the app.
 See next section for details.

 ### API keys

-Copy [`main/templates/keys.xml`](https://github.com/cgeo/cgeo/blob/master/main/templates/keys.xml) to `main/res/values/`.
-Then edit `main/res/values/keys.xml` and insert several keys (see comments in the file).
-Most important is the Google Maps API v1 key.
+Google doesn't hand out new keys for Google Maps v1, you have to use an existing one.
 You can leave it empty, but then Google Maps doesn't work.
-Google doesn't hand out new keys for Google Maps v1, you have to use an existing one.

 Request your personal API key for the various [OpenCaching](http://www.opencaching.eu/) sites we support.
 If you leave these blank, then those networks will remain disabled.
 * [opencaching.de OKAPI signup](http://www.opencaching.de/okapi/signup.html)